-Management of the Company is monitoring developments in the economic, political, and geopolitical situation and taking measures it considers necessary to support the sustainability and development of the Company's business for the foreseeable future.
-However, the consequences of these events and related future changes may have a significant impact on the Company's operations.
+Company management is monitoring developments in the economic, political, and geopolitical situation and taking measures it considers necessary to support the sustainability and development of the Company's business for the foreseeable future.
+The consequences of these events and related future changes may have a significant impact on the Company's operations.